ybertot/coq/doc/sphinx/proof-engine/tactics.rst

    this proof could not be built in Coq because of dependently-typed functions.
 #.
 Goal is solvable by congruence but some arguments are missing.
 Try
-   "congruence with …", replacing metavariables by arbitrary terms.The decision procedure could solve the goal with the provision that additional arguments are supplied for some partially applied constructors.
-Any term of an appropriate type will allow the tactic to successfully solve the goal.
-Those additional arguments can be given to congruence by filling in the holes in the terms given in the error message, using the with variant described above.
+   "congruence with …", replacing metavariables by arbitrary @terms.The decision procedure could solve the goal with the provision that additional arguments are supplied for some partially applied constructors.
+Any @term of an appropriate type will allow the tactic to successfully solve the goal.
+Those additional arguments can be given to congruence by filling in the holes in the @terms given in the error message, using the with variant described above.

-8.11 Checking properties of terms
+8.11 Checking properties of @terms
 ---------------------------------

 Each of the following tactics acts as the identity if the check succeeds, and results in an error otherwise.

-8.11.1 constr_eq term 1 term 2
+8.11.1 constr_eq @term @term
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~